eflautt/ga-data-science/final-projects/04-notebook-rough-draft/readme.md

 #### Deliverable

-This deliverable should be very similar to the modeling project (project 3) completed earlier during the course.
+This deliverable will be a combination of the 3rd and 4th class project (modeling and executive summary), but for your personal project.
+Refer to those resources and feedback provided.

 #### Project Feedback + Evaluation